metalizzsas/NusterKit/libs/misc/documentation/machines/smoothit-m-3/manual/en/sections/30-parts-preparation/index.md

 ## Parts preparation

-All parts to be treated with the Smoothit machine must first undergo a set of preparation steps to ensure successful coating.
+All parts to be treated with the Smoothit machine must first undergo a set of preparation steps to ensure a successful coating.

 Throughout the preparation stages and during the process, make sure you handle the parts with **gloves** to avoid surface contamination.